Poem: "No Friend as Loyal"

 Gratitude List:

-2. My meetings and the people at them.
+4. My meetings and the people there.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)